asmith26/speech2caret/README.md

 ### Additional (Optional) Configuration

-You can also configure audio cues to notify you when recording has started, stopped, paused, or resumed.
-To do this, update the `start_recording_audio_path`, `stop_recording_audio_path`, `resume_recording_audio_path`, and `pause_recording_audio_path` variables in the `config variables in `~/.config/speech2caret/config.ini` with the absolute paths to your audio files.
+You can configure audio cues to notify when recording has started, stopped, paused, or resumed.
+To do this, update the `start_recording_audio_path`, `stop_recording_audio_path`, `resume_recording_audio_path`, and `pause_recording_audio_path` config variables in `~/.config/speech2caret/config.ini` with the absolute paths to your choice of audio files.

 ## How to Use